ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch12-audio.md

 # Music and sound effects

 A game doesn't only need graphics to be good, it also needs to sound good.
-It's now time to add some music and sound effects to the game.
+Let's add some music and sound effects to the game.

 ## Implementation